Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 ## Kafka

-When Kafka cluster is managed outside of Kubernetes, you need to have a dedicated backup/restore procedure.
-The procedure is environment agnostic but SLA/OLA and RPO/RTO will depend on your Kafka installation / Cloud provider.

-### Disaster recovery procedure

-This procedure has been tested for MSK on AWS but can be used on any Kafka installation.
+The procedures for the Kafka cluster is environment agnostic, however SLA/OLA and RPO/RTO will depend on your Cloud Provider.
+As we recommend to manage Kafka outside kubernetes, the following procedures has been tested with MSK on AWS but can be used on any Kafka installation

 It uses [MirrorMaker 2](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0) to mirror the cluster data & configuration to another Kafka cluster.

 ### Backup procedure